Clicky

 Sundance Films Available for Free

-Posted by Veronica Santiago Categories: Independent
+Posted by Veronica Santiago Categories: Independent,

-For most of us, getting tickets to screenings is just as hard as getting access to Barack Obama’s inauguration.
+For most of us, getting tickets to Sundance screenings is just as hard as getting access to Barack Obama’s inauguration.
 Fortunately, we can set aside the Uggs and watch several of this year’s films from the comfort of our warm homes.

 Late last week, a list of entries from the 2009 festival were made available as free downloads.
 The ten short films - “representing a variety of countries, styles, genres, and stories” - can all be accessed through iTunes.